Associations with carotid atherosclerosis and Toe-Brachial Index (TBI)

 In this blog you will learn:

-Diabetes mellitus as a risk factor for CVD.
+- Is diabetes mellitus a risk factor for CVD?

-Superiority of TBI for diagnosis of PAD in diabetic patients.
+- Is TBI superior to ABI in diagnosis of PAD in diabetic patients?

 Are elevated levels of (PAPP)-A associated with an increased risk for CVD?